Health Research Board

-The Health Research Board (HRB) is a government agency responsible for funding, co-ordination, and oversight of medical research in the Ireland.
+The Health Research Board (HRB) is a government agency responsible for funding, co-ordination, and oversight of medical research in Ireland.

 History

 In 1986, the Government of Ireland amalgamated the Medical Research Council of Ireland and the Medico-Social Research Board to establish the HRB under the Health (Corporate Bodies) Act 1961 and statutory instrument 279 of 1986.
 The HRB's original headquarters was at 73 Lower Baggot Street, Dublin 2.
 In July 2014, the board relocated to Grattan House, 67-72 Lower Mount Street, Dublin 2.